GabrielMalakias/GabrielMalakias.github.io/_drafts/2017-03-17-creating_the_dashboard_my_little_overview_about_hanami.md

 Using Hanami models we have:

-***"Entity - A model domain object defined by its identity.
+***"Entity - A model domain object defined by it's identity.
 Repository - An object that mediates between the entities and the persistence layer."*** - [Hanami Doc][hanami-models-doc]

 We can create models and repositories using the following command or create it manually.
 Running the generate command Hanami creates the entity to store our domain logic, the repository to manipulate data and the migration file where we can describe the table columns and types to represent our Entity.